 Figure 35.
 Conceptual view of a microorganism optical detection system and its relevant components.
-Silver nanoparticles (NPs) are separately labeled with different Raman-active molecules and functionalized with bacteria-selective antibodies (1).
+Silver NPs are separately labeled with different Raman-active molecules and functionalized with bacteria-selective antibodies (1).
 A NP dispersion is mixed in a vessel (3 mL) with the possibly infected sample fluid (2).
 Several types of bacteria are targeted using NPs prepared with specific combinations of Raman molecules and antibodies.
 The presence of one of these microorganisms induces aggregation of antibody-matching NPs on its membrane, rapidly evolving toward full random coverage (3).
-The mixture circulates through a millifluidic channel (4) and passes through the focus of a 785 nm laser (5), which is in turn spectrally analyzed to record the surface-enhanced Raman scattering (SERS) signal generated by the Raman-active molecules (6).
+The mixture circulates through a millifluidic channel (4) and passes through the focus of a 785 nm laser (5), which is in turn spectrally analyzed to record the SERS signal generated by the Raman-active molecules (6).
 Targeted bacteria produce a large increase in the SERS signal, whose spectral fingerprints enable the identification of the pathogen.
 Correlation between a time series of spectra and the SERS reference of labeled NPs.
 The analyzed serum samples contain either one pathogen (1-4, see labels) or no pathogen (5, blank).
 Series 6 shows the result for a blood sample spiked with a combination of three different bacteria (S. aureus, E. coli, and S. agalactiae).
-Large correlation values reveal the passage of an individual bacteria or colony-forming bacterial unit.
+Large correlation values reveal the passage of an individual bacteria or CFU.
 Bacterial cultures (24-48 h) for the microorganism inoculated in the blood samples (series 6).
-White spots correspond to the colony-forming units.
-Adapted with permission from ref 662.
+White spots correspond to the CFUs.
+Adapted with permission from ref 659.
 Copyright 2016 Springer Nature.